alumet-dev/alumet/plugin-cgroupv2/README.md

 ### cgroupv2

-As the plugin use cgroupv2 to gather data, make sure to use this version of cgroup.
+As the plugin uses cgroupv2 to gather data, make sure to use this version of cgroup.
 In fact, a check is made by the plugin.
 If it doesn't detect the use of cgroupv2, the plugin will not start.

-## How it work
+## How it works

 The plugin read data inside the sysfs.
 It read file under the path given in the config.
 If it find a cpu consumption time it gather it.
 If some folder are created, it try to read the new folder and find information about time consumption.